 Mt.
 Myogi Torist Information

-The volcanic activity that shaped Mt.
-Myogi is about 6 million years old.
-Mount Fuji started its volcanic activity about 400,000 years ago, so Mount Myogi is a much older volcano compared to Mount Fuji.
+The volcanic activity that formed Mt.
+Myogi began approximately 6 million years ago.
+In comparison, Mt.
+Fuji started its volcanic activity around 400,000 years ago, making Mt.
+Myogi a much older volcano.

 Basic information about Mt.
 Myogi

 Mt.
-Myogi was formed by volcanic activity up to 3 million years ago, and consists of lava, tuff and conglomerate.
+Myogi was formed by volcanic activity up to about 3 million years ago.
+It is composed of lava, tuff, and conglomerate rock.
+Over time, sedimentary layers were eroded, revealing massive outcrops of lava rock.

 Access to Mt.
 Myogi

-There are two main entrances to Mt.
-Myogi: Nakanotake Shrine and Myogi Shrine.
+Two main entrances to Mt.
+Myogi: Nakano-take Shrine and Myogi Shrine.

-(1) By JR: Take the Shinkansen to Takasaki.
-Change to the Shinetsu Line and get off at Yokogawa Station.
-Take a taxi for about 25 minutes.
-(Myogi Shrine).
+(1) Via JR Line: Take the Shinkansen to Takasaki.
+Transfer to the Shinetsu Line and get off at Yokogawa Station.
+Taxi to Myogi Shrine: approx. 25 minutes.

-(2) By JR: Take the Shinkansen to Takasaki.
+(2) Via JR + Joshin Dentetsu Line: Take the Shinkansen to Takasaki.
 Transfer to Jyoshin Dentetsu Railway and get off at Shimonita Station.
-Take the local bus to Nakamura and walk 60 minutes.
-(Taxi service is also available)
+Take a local bus to Nakamura (60 min on foot from there) or take a taxi.

 From Gunma Prefecture

-From Tomioka Station: Take a shared cab from Joshin Dentetsu Tomioka Station, 30 minutes.
-(Myogi Shrine)
+From Tomioka Station: Ride-share taxi from Joshin Dentetsu Tomioka Station: approx. 30 minutes to Myogi Shrine.

 By car